sdondley/ClimateChangeChat/notes/current-notes.md

 #### 8th
 * best way to interact with second machine
+    * things seems to be faster when primary machine is not on wifi
+    * connected directly to router
+    * may break handoff though?
+        * nope, still works
     * so far, use it for notes
         * ssh into primary
             * attach to an existing tmux session